Fundamentals of Business Analysis - Including BCS Requirements Engineering

-Our Fundamentals of Business Analysis course is suited to Business Analysts recently placed in the role or to Business Analysts who have been performing the role for some time but have never received any formal training.
+Our Fundamentals of Business Analysis course is suited to Business Analysts and Product Owners recently placed in the role or those who have been performing the role for some time but have never received any formal training.

 It is suitable as an introduction for anyone thinking about moving into the Business Analysis role or for other change management professionals wanting to gain a more in-depth understanding of the role and responsibilities of the business analyst.
 The includes scrum masters, testers, developers and project managers.

-By the end of the course the Business Analyst will be able to:
+By the end of the course the attendee will be able to:

-Integrate into a project team environment with an understanding of their role, key responsibilities and relationship with fellow project members
+- Integrate into a project or team environment with an understanding of their role, key responsibilities and relationship with fellow project members.

-Break-down complex business scenarios or problems into processes for an effective transition from requirements to solution.
+- Break-down complex business scenarios or problems into processes for an effective transition from requirements to solution.

-Confidently present findings to business users and their project team
+- Confidently present findings to business stakeholders and their project team.

 Your delegates should return from this course with solid foundation in the basics of Business Analysis alongside a strong understanding of best practice in the following: